 Point spreads build in a margin of error that gives better leeway to miss the exact score.
 In baseball, the spread is called a run line.
-A baseball run line is the margin of a victory or loss that a team has against another competitor.
+A baseball run line (called also RL) is the margin of a victory or loss that a team has against another competitor.
 Here is how it works.

-How Does the Run Line Work in Baseball?
+How Does the RL Work in Baseball?

-The run line is the amount a team will win or lose against another side.
+It is the amount a team will win or lose against another side.
 Betters place wagers on a team covering the run line either positively or negatively.
 One team will have a positive number with any game, and the other will have its opposite.

 So, for instance, the New York Yankees are playing the Boston Red Sox, and the run line is the Yankees, -1.5.
 That means they would have to beat the Sox by more than two runs.
 For the Sox to win, they would have to do so outright or lose by less than the run line.

-The following are the possible outcomes in regards to betting on the run line:
+The following are the possible outcomes:

 - If the Red Sox beat the Yankees, then anyone that bet on the Yankees would lose